 We were now about 6 hours or so in the descent, and our main guide, R, had hiked out to see what was going on as we had been so slow.
 He knew we’d summited in an adequate time – and hadn’t anticipated how long it would take us to descend and was concerned something really bad had happened.
 He was soon to learn it was just intrinsic age 57 year old slowness!
-J plowed on with one guide, quite a bit ahead of me, and I walked with R. By now the bizarreness of my out of focus eyesight was getting the worst of me and I took out the near sighted contact also and put my glasses on.
+J plowed on with one guide, quite a bit ahead of me, and I walked with R. By now the bizarreness of my out of focus eyesight was getting the worst of me and I put my glasses on.
 While the contact issues were gone, my glasses are progressive lenses.
 Thus, I couldn’t look down – I was relegated to the top third of the lens as there was little need of the mid lens computer view where we were, much less the reading portion.

 Walking with R, I suddenly realized how incredibly steep what we had climbed up was.
 It was probably much better that we’d done it in the dark, as it was almost inconceivable to me what we’d climbed.
 Finally we were back at the prayer flags at the bit of the summit trek that we’d climbed so successfully a couple of days before and could see Base Camp below us.